 - Disable Network Bridge Monitoring- You can disable the Bridge Monitoring function.
-This is beneficial for those that want to develop their own bridge listener solution. - Command Preset Control Channel- This is the channel that will activate your command presets, refer to Command Presets for more information. - Always transmit channel data- This setting forces transmission of channel data out to controllers whenever FPP is running.
+This is beneficial for those that want to develop their own bridge listener solution. - Command Preset Control Channel- This is the channel that will activate your command presets, refer to Command Presets for more information. - Bridge Data Priority- You can set the priority that FPP uses in processing the Bridge Data - Prioritize Bridge- With this option, FPP will override any playing sequences and use the incoming Bridge data. - Prioritize Sequence- With this option, FPP will override any Bridge data and play sequences.
+If there are no sequences playing, then the Bridge data will be used.
+This is probably the setting that you would want if you are in the show season so that you don't accidentally interrupt your show. - Always transmit channel data- This setting forces transmission of channel data out to controllers whenever FPP is running.
 FPP will normally only transmit data when there is a sequence playing or a Pixel Overlay model is enabled.
 Some older controllers go into test mode when not receiving data.
 This setting causes FPP to always send data so the controllers do not go into test mode.
 It is not recommended to set this unless you are using one of the older controllers that need this setting. - E1.31 Bridging Transmit Interval- This setting allows for a different timing interval when operating in Bridge mode.
 The default is 50ms and it is recommended to keep this setting.
 Warning- some devices do not support rates other than 50ms.